rtm-rs/rtm-rs.github.io/source/content/docs/learn/core-concepts.md

 A mapper is an object that takes a relation and maps it onto a different representation.
 Mappers are generated automatically, and in typical cases, you don't have to define them.
-However, ROM provides a DSL to define custom mappings, or you can register your mapper objects for custom, non-standard queries, or complex cross-datastore mappings.
+However, RTM provides a DSL to define custom mappings, or you can register your mapper objects for custom, non-standard queries, or complex cross-datastore mappings.